rgeraldes24/solc/docs/using-the-compiler.rst

             }
           }
         },
-        // Version of the EVM to compile for.
+        // Version of the ZVM to compile for.
         // Affects type checking and code generation.
 Can be shanghai (default) "zvmVersion": "shanghai",
         // Optional: Change compilation pipeline to go through the Yul intermediate representation.